hugo-lcm/hugo-lcm/README.md

-### E ae, sou o Hugo Leonardo
+### Hi, I'm Hugo Leonardo :wave:

-- 🎓 Graduando em Sistemas de Informação pela UFVJM
+- 🎓 Graduating in Information Systems at UFVJM
-- 👨‍💻 Desenvolvedor back-end, mas aberto a outras oportunidades
+- 👨‍💻 Backend developer, but open to other opportunities
-- 📚 Estudando Python, C# e Java
+- 📚 Currently learning Python, C# and Java
-- 🏢 Procurando por uma oportunidade de estágio
+- 🏢 Looking for an internship opportunity
 - 📫 hugo.leonardo@ufvjm.edu.br